-This is not a particularly profound or theological, but it is the truth of God's Word about these men.
-It is practical, it is personal, it is encouraging, I think, to all of us to look at the lives of these wonderful Apostles.
+This is not particularly profound or theological, but it is the truth of God's Word about these men.
+It is practical, it is personal, it is encouraging, I think, to all of us to look at the lives of these wonderful apostles.

 There are a number of things that stand out, obviously the commonness of these men.
 But against that background I think it's important for us to be reminded that when the Messiah came, one would have a right to assume that the religious establishment of Israel would have embraced Him.
 After all, it was the Pharisees and the Sadducees and the chief priests and the priests and the scribes and the local rulers of the synagogue who constituted the religious establishment.
 They were the ones who were the students of the Old Testament.
 They were the ones who were the scholars, the scholastics, the interpreter of Scripture...the interpreters of Scripture.

-It would have been a fair assumption that when Jesus came He would have chosen certain to be His shaliac(??) that word I used a few weeks ago to describe an official representative which is what an Apostle is.
-That in choosing official representatives to carry on the work of His Kingdom, to preach the gospel, He would have selected some from those who were the prepared students of the Old Testament, those who were the literate, the educated, the theological astute.
-But the fact of the matter is, none of the Twelve was chosen from among the group before mentioned.
-There wasn't a priest, or a scribe, or a ruler of a synagogue, or a Pharisee, or a Sadducee among the Twelve.
+It would have been a fair assumption that when Jesus came He would have chosen certain to be His shaliac, that word I used a few weeks ago to describe an official representative, which is what an apostle is.
+That in choosing official representatives to carry on the work of His kingdom, to preach the gospel, He would have selected some from those who were the prepared students of the Old Testament, those who were the literate, the educated, the theological astute.
+But the fact of the matter is, none of the twelve was chosen from among the group afore mentioned.
+There wasn't a priest, or a scribe, or a ruler of a synagogue, or a Pharisee, or a Sadducee among the twelve.

 In fact, there wasn't anybody in the religious establishment.
-In fact, we can't reconstruct any particular religious identification for any of the Apostles, other than that they were believers in God, had some knowledge of the Old Testament and were looking for the Messiah.
-It turns out that this group of Galileans, 11 out of the 12 were Galileans, it's likely that Judas was not, but he also did not come from Jerusalem.
-You might have thought that the Apostles would have been selected from the environs of Jerusalem where they were exposed to the most intense Judaism.
+In fact, we can't reconstruct any particular religious identification for any of the apostles, other than that they were believers in God, had some knowledge of the Old Testament and were looking for the Messiah.
+It turns out that this group of Galileans...
+Eleven out of the twelve were Galileans.
+It's likely that Judas was not, but he also did not come from Jerusalem.
+You might have thought that the apostles would have been selected from the environs of Jerusalem where they were exposed to the most intense Judaism.
 But they were all, with the exception of Judas, from Galilee which was in the north, which was predominantly rural, lots of towns and villages, lots of farming going on up there and very little education.
 They were not the elite, they were the commonest of the common, they were fishermen and they were farmers, common men.

 There was one category that the Lord ignored all together, and that was the category of the self-righteous.
 Whether they were among the religious elite, or whether they were just common folks sitting in the local synagogues, the one group of people that Jesus could not work with, could not establish a relationship with were the self-righteous.
 Those were the people who thought they were right with God, they had earned their way into a relationship with God.
 They had earned their salvation, their justification, their acceptance by obeying laws that had been framed up by Judaism and by engaging themselves in certain ceremonies.
 They were the self-righteous.

 I remember as a boy in an unforgettable, indelible story I heard my father tell when he was preaching one time.
-There was an evangelist in Chicago by the name of Mel Trotter, some of you may recognize the name.
-Mel Trotter was a drunk, he was inebriated all the time.
+There was an evangelist in Chicago by the name of Mel Trotter.
+Some of you may recognize the name.
+Mel Trotter was a drunk.
+He was inebriated all the time.
 He was a slobbering, gutter drunk in Chicago.
 He was such a terrible man, so destitute, so degraded that he didn't feed his family and he had a young baby daughter.
 And according to the story of Trotter, the baby died of malnutrition because he didn't provide food.
 All the money was consumed in alcohol.
-And he was such a degraded person that prior to the funeral, when the little body of his baby was in the casket at the funeral home, he stole into the place before the service, took the body, lifted it up, took all the clothes off and took it to a bar to exchange it for a drink.
+And he was such a degraded person that prior to the funeral, when the little body of his baby was in the casket at the funeral home, he stole into the place before the service, took the body, lifted it up, took all the clothes off and took them to a bar to exchange it for a drink.

 One can hardly imagine degradation any lower than that.
 And yet it was Mel Trotter that got picked up, cleaned up and turned into an evangelist.
 This is the work of God.
 This is what God does.
-He doesn't need the great and mighty and the powerful and the wealthy, He can work with a lot less than that.
+He doesn't need the great and the mighty and the powerful and the wealthy.
+He can work with a lot less than that.
 And this treasure, as we remember from 2 Corinthians, is found in clay pots and when the treasure is found in clay pots, it's very clear where the power lies.
-It's not in the pot, it's in the glory of the treasure.
+It's not in the pot.
+It's in the glory of the treasure.

 Matthew is such a familiar name.
 Lots of men are named Matthew.
-And that is a familiar name, it's even a familiar last name in the English speaking world, a very, very common name.
-And we would assume because the name is so common, we might know a lot about Matthew.
+And that is a familiar name.
+It's even a familiar last name in the English speaking world, a very, very common name.
+And we would assume that because the name is so common, we might know a lot about Matthew.
 And then realizing, as well, Matthew wrote this lengthy gospel, we could assume that we would there learn a lot about Matthew.
-The fact of the matter is, we know very little about Matthew...very little.
-One thing we know, for sure, is that Matthew was very humble...very, very humble, very self-effacing, very much in the background.
+The fact of the matter is, we know very little about Matthew, very little.
+One thing we know, for sure, is that Matthew was very humble, very, very humble, very self-effacing, very much in the background.
 In his entire gospel he says nothing about himself except two sentences.

 And so, even though he wrote the first gospel and even though the name is well-known, that's really all we know.
-We only know just two sentences or so about his conversion.
-And then what followed his conversion, he gave a big reception, according to Luke 5, for Jesus.
-He was so thrilled to have found the Messiah, put his simple faith in the Messiah and he called for a big reception, a big banquet in his house.
+We only know just two sentences or so about his conversion; and then what followed his conversion, he gave a big reception, according to Luke 5, for Jesus.
+He was so thrilled to have found the Messiah, put his simple faith in the Messiah that he called for a big reception, a big banquet in his house.
 And he had a big house because he was a successful extortioner.
-And there was a great crowd of tax gatherers and other people, Matthew himself says there were tax gatherers and sinners, because that would be the only kind of people who would associate with a tax gatherer.
-And so all the riff-raff, all the petty criminals, and all the petty thieves, and all the thugs and all the prostitutes and that ilk would be reclining at the table.
+And there was a great crowd of tax gatherers and other people.
+Matthew himself says there were tax gatherers and sinners, because that would be the only kind of people who would associate with a tax gatherer.
+And so, all the riff-raff, all the petty criminals, and all the petty thieves, and all the thugs, and all the prostitutes and that ilk would be reclining at the table.
 They were all invited to Matthew's house to meet Jesus.
-And Jesus and the Apostles, according to Matthew's own account were there eating with these sinners.
+And Jesus and the apostles, according to Matthew's own account were there eating with these sinners.

 That's really all we know about Matthew.
-What is amazing about it is if you go back to Matthew 9, just take Matthew's account since we already looked at Luke's account in detail.
-What Matthew is writing he's writing 30 years after the fact, 30 years after his conversion he wrote this gospel.
+What is amazing about it is if you go back to Matthew 9 and just take Matthew's account since we already looked at Luke's account in detail.
+What Matthew is writing he's writing thirty years after the fact, 30 years after his conversion he wrote this gospel.
 And as he looks back he remembers that Jesus came along and saw him there, sitting in the tax office.
-It had been 30 years since he sat in the tax office, but it probably even to this day, 30 years later, was a stunning reality to him, that Jesus would call as an Apostle a tax collector.
+It had been thirty years since he sat in the tax office, but it probably even to this day, thirty years later, was a stunning reality to him, that Jesus would call as an apostle a tax collector.

-There was an account in Luke's gospel about a Publican and a sinner.
-And the Publican, you remember, was at a distance.
+There was a...an account in Luke's gospel about a publican and a sinner.
+And the publican, you remember, was at a distance.
 They had to keep their distance from any group, particularly a religious group meeting in a synagogue.
-In fact, the Jewish Talmud said, "It is righteous to lie and deceive a tax collector," because actually you were evading the criminal and extortioner.
+In fact, the Jewish Talmud said, "It is righteous to lie and deceive a tax collector," because essentially you were evading the criminal and extortioner.

 And he gives his own testimony.
 When Jesus said, "Follow Me," he rose and followed Him.
 And you can be sure that the piranha that were under Matthew were consuming each other in an effort to take his place.
 And once he stepped out of that little booth, he could never go back.

 The best answer I can give you for that is that Matthew was a Jew and whatever his tortured soul may have experienced because of the profession that he had chosen to be in, down deep inside he was a Jew who knew the Old Testament.
-We know he knew the Old Testament because in his gospel, the gospel of Matthew, he quotes the Old Testament more times than Mark, Luke and John.
-He had tremendous familiarity of the Old Testament.
+We know he knew the Old Testament because in his gospel, the gospel of Matthew, he quotes the Old Testament ninety-nine times.
+That is more times than Mark, Luke and John combined.
+He had tremendous familiarity with the Old Testament.
 He may have had to sort of pursue his understanding of the Old Testament on his own, since he couldn't go to the synagogue which means he couldn't go and hear the exposition of the Scripture, so perhaps he was a student on his own.
-And he quotes, by the way, the Old Testament is divided for the Jews into three parts, the law, the prophets and the Hagiographa, the holy writings, and he quotes out of the law, out of the prophets and out of the holy writings.
+And he quotes...
+By the way, the Old Testament is divided for the Jews into three parts, the law, the prophets and the hagiographa, the holy writings; and he quotes out of the law, out of the prophets and out of the holy writings.
 So he knew all the sections of the Old Testament, was very familiar with it.
-Therefore knew and understood messianic prophecy, that comes through as well in his gospel.
+Therefore he knew and understood messianic prophecy.
+That comes through as well in his gospel.

 He believed in the true God.
 He knew the record of God's revelation, called the Old Testament.
 He understood the coming of Messiah.
 So that when Jesus came, he knew about Jesus because sitting on the crossroads in a tax booth he would have heard information all the time about this miracle worker who was banishing disease from Palestine and casting demons out of people and doing miracles.
 And the reputation of Jesus had grown greatly.
 And when Jesus showed up and called him to follow Him, there was at least enough faith in Jesus as the Messiah, or as the prophet of God to drop everything and follow.